mbakhoff/class-generator/readme.md

 3. open the jar in your favourite archive tool and see what's inside.
 4. start the application.
    this time ignore the *build* directory and add *build.jar* and the gson jar to classpath.
-5. delete the *build* directory, but keep the jar file.
+5. delete the *build* and *src* directories, but keep the jar file.

 ### Using jar files in your project